fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

 }
 ```

-The most important snipped here is the `thirdPartyMagicKeyGenerator` function,
+The most important snippet here is the `thirdPartyMagicKeyGenerator` function,
 which will wait for 5 seconds and, then, make the POST request to our `/webhook`
 endpoint.